Otofonix Hearing Aids Cost and Pricing

-Hearing loss is very common for seniors, ranking as the third most common chronic health condition for seniors.1 Untreated hearing loss has been linked to reduced health-related quality of life.2 Fortunately, hearing technology is more advanced and accessible than ever before.
+Hearing loss is very common for seniors, with roughly one in four adults over 65 years old reporting some degree of hearing loss.1 Untreated hearing loss has been linked to reduced health-related quality of life.2 Fortunately, hearing technology is more advanced and accessible than ever before.
 For years, the hearing aid industry was limited to about six multinational companies distributed by local professionals.
 However, in recent years, smaller companies have emerged, offering lower-cost products that can be easily ordered online.
-During the COVID-19 pandemic, many of these “new kids on the block” provide a personalized customer experience remotely via telephone, web-based tools, and smartphone apps.
-One of the most cost-effective we've found thus far is Otofonix.

-Otofonix provides behind-the-ear “hearing amplifiers” at an inexpensive price.
-While these devices do increase sound, they are not technically “hearing aids” per FDA definitions.
-However, they do provide many of the same proven technologies to improve hearing and understanding in many settings.
-Their devices range from $250-$650 per device, depending on the level of technology and features.
-This is on the affordable end when compared to some of the market's leading hearing aid providers such as Audicus and Miracle-Ear, whose devices start at around $499 and $1500 per ear, respectively.
-Read on for a closer look at Otofonix and their hearing solutions for seniors!
+Otofonix provides behind-the-ear hearing aids at an inexpensive price.
+The devices cost $496 to $1,590 per pair, depending on the level of technology and features, but the company often runs specials that reduce prices significantly.
+This is on the affordable end compared to some of the leading hearing aid providers we’ve reviewed, such as Audicus.
+Read on for a closer look at Otofonix and its hearing solutions.

-Otofonix, a US-based company headquartered in Cornelius, North Carolina, was founded by a medical professional with over 25 years of industry experience.
+Otofonix, a US-based company headquartered in Stafford, Texas, was founded by a medical professional with over 25 years of industry experience.
 The company prides itself on its devices’ high-quality technology and durable manufacturing.
 Otofonix’s mission is to provide hearing amplifiers that are both comfortable and discrete with affordability and accessibility in mind to meet the needs of the millions of individuals experiencing hearing loss.

 Unaddressed hearing loss can lead to cognitive impairment in some individuals3 and feelings of isolation and disconnect from their environment.
 Fortunately, hearing aids and amplifiers can prevent and even reverse these effects.4 The problem is that millions of seniors’ hearing loss goes untreated.
 A major reason for this is the high price of many hearing devices on the market.5 This was precisely what led the founder of Otofonix to develop their first line of high-quality devices at an affordable price, making them an excellent budget option for the quality they provide.